paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 16

-**Texto original:**
-A company hosts a data lake on AWS.
-The data lake consists of data in Amazon S3 and Amazon RDS for PostgreSQL...

-**Tradução:**
 Uma empresa hospeda um data lake no AWS com dados no Amazon S3 e no RDS PostgreSQL.

 **Resposta correta:**